gardener/gardener-extension-provider-aws/docs/usage/usage.md

 ## Shoot CA Certificate and `ServiceAccount` Signing Key Rotation

 This extension supports `gardener/gardener`'s `ShootCARotation` and `ShootSARotation` feature gates since `gardener-extension-provider-aws@v1.36`.

+## Flow Infrastructure Reconciler

+The extension offers two different reconciler implementations for the infrastructure resource:
+- terraform-based
+- native Go SDK based (dubbed the "flow"-based implementation)

+The default implementation currently is the terraform reconciler which uses the `https://github.com/gardener/terraformer` as the backend for managing the shoot's infrastructure.

+The "flow" implementation is a newer implementation that is trying to solve issues we faced with managing terraform infrastructure on Kubernetes.
+The goal is to have more control over the reconciliation process and be able to perform fine-grained tuning over it.
+The implementation is completely backwards-compatible and offers a migration route from the legacy terraformer implementation.

+For most users there will be no noticable difference However for certain use-cases, users may notice a slight deviation from the previous behavior.
+For example, with flow-based infrastructure users may be able to perform certain modifications to infrastructure resources without having them reconciled back by terraform.
+Operations that would degrade the shoot infrastructure are still expected to be reverted back.

+For the time-being, to take advantage of the flow reconcilier users have to "opt-in".
+To do that you need to annotate your shoot with: `aws.provider.extensions.gardener.cloud/use-flow="true"`.
+For existing shoots, the migration will take place on the next infrastructure reconciliation (on maintenance window or if other infrastructure changes are requested).